mattludwigs/golang-relay-starter-kit/README.md

 For a walkthrough, see the [Relay tutorial](https://facebook.github.io/relay/docs/tutorial.html).

 ### Notes:
 This is based on alpha version of `graphql-go` and `graphql-relay-go`.
 Be sure to watch both repositories for latest changes.

+This is a fork of [sogko's golang-react-relay-starter-kit](https://github.com/sogko/golang-relay-starter-kit)

+Some differences include:

+1. Upgrade to Babel 6
+2. Does not use `class` keyword unless needed
+3. Even more bare bones then the orginal

 ## Installation